sguzik/Year-in-Review/README.md

 When you're ready to get started formatting the end of year directory, download this entire folder to your computer.

 Start by getting the editorial CSV from Google.
-Before downloading it, be sure to clear any stray columns (for example, notes or alternate tags that were being saved for future reference).
-Save the CSV to the `data` directory, with the filename `editorials.csv`.
+Be sure to download the sheet labled `Download Version` -- that cleans up any notes or formatting from the sheet where data is entered.
+Save the CSV to the `data` directory, with the filename `editorials.csv` (there will be a file with that name; just save over it).

 Once you've done that, open Terminal on your computer and navigate to the correct directory.
 For example, if the project is in a folder called `2017` that